abuecher/evtol/README.md

 Things on or about Aircraft:
 - Aircraft - wraps all other components.
 Instances of this are what are measured.
 - Battery - stats: charging_rate, total_charge
-- Engine - cruise_speed, battery_drain,
+- Engine - cruiseSpeed, battery_drain,
 - Cabin - Where the passengers are.
 Limited utility.
 Should I just make this a single int in the Aircraft class